The modern way to enjoy POKENO

 As a game progresses and individual pots are won, the Banker opens the Bid Calculator to record the number of winners.
 The total "tokens" for the current game is added to any carry forward from previous games to determine how many "tokens" are available for distribution to current game winners.
 If 25 tokens are available and two winners are to split the pot, each winner will receive 12 tokens and the balance of 1 token will carry forward to the next game.
 The Banker will annotate the winning number of tokens (in this example 12) in the appropriate Game Number box beside each winner's Card # on the Pokeno Banker Sheet (see below) which is tabulated at the end of all games prior to distribution of the total pot to all winners.
 Select the Print Banker Sheet button to access this sheet for printing.

-Print Banker Sheet button.
+Print Banker Sheet button

 When the number of Special Winners box is updated to reflect the number of winners, the tokens available for distribution includes all last game carry forward amounts as well as the paid in amount for this pot.
-Most users distribute any carry forward amount that may exist following distribution of the Special Payout pot to a randomly selected game player or to the player that won the most total tokens, yet local policy should apply.
+Most users distribute any carry forward amount that may exist following distribution of the Special Payout pot to a randomly selected game player or to the player who won the least total tokens, yet local policy should apply.

 As more than one pot could be won by a single player in a specific game, be sure to allow for more than one data entry per box on the Banker Sheet.
 When the last game is concluded, the Banker will tally all of the individual entries on the sheet to determine and distribute the winnings to individual players.